Wednesday, July 12

-Professor Jane Jiang holds a UK Royal Academy of Engineering/Renishaw Chair in Precision Metrology and is the Director of the EPSRC National Centre for Innovative Manufacturing in Advanced Metrology.
+Professor Dame Jane Jiang holds a UK Royal Academy of Engineering/Renishaw Chair in Precision Metrology and is the Director of the EPSRC National Centre for Innovative Manufacturing in Advanced Metrology.
 She obtained her PhD in Measurement Science in 1995, a Professorial Chair in 2003, and a DSc for Precision Engineering in 2007.
 Jane’s research covers the fundamental mathematical models and algorithms for geometrical products specification and metrology, including geometric shape, surface texture analysis, filtration and parametric characterization.
 She has developed new optical interferometry techniques for embedded sensors and instrumentation.
 Her work underpins the creation of infrastructure in geometrical products design, processing control, and verification in manufacturing.
 Jane has published more than 330 papers and has authored/co-authored/edited 6 books.
 She has been awarded over £25 million funds to support her research as a principal investigator.
 Prof. Jiang is a Fellow of the Royal Academy of Engineering, the International Academy of Production Research and the Institute of Engineering Technology.
 In May 2006, she was awarded the Outstanding Woman of Achievement Award and present to The Queen as one of the “People who have made a significant contribution to national life in 2006”, at Buckingham Palace.
 She was also awarded a Royal Society Wolfson Research Merit Award in 2006 and the Sir Harold Hartley Medal in 2014.
 Jane’s team also won the IET 2014 Innovation Award in Manufacturing Technology.
 She has been honored in the 2017 Queen’s Birthday Honours list and made a DBE for services to engineering and manufacturing.

 Programming the Formation of Optically-Active Colloidal Crystals with DNA